 - scared about getting the virus, particularly if they’re still attending school or part-time work

-- overwhelmed by constant coverage of coronavirus (COVID-19) in the media and on social media.
+- overwhelmed by constant coverage of COVID-19 in the media and on social media.

 Teenagers will cope better if you talk with them about what’s happening and how they feel about it.
 It’s also good to talk with teenagers about where they’re getting their information from and how reliable it is.
 The steps below can help you work through this situation with your teenage child.

-1. Make time to talk about coronavirus, physical distancing and self-isolation
+1. Make time to talk about COVID-19, physical distancing and self-isolation

 Find the right time to talk with your child.
 A good time might be around the dinner table or while you’re preparing dinner together.
 When your child is ready to talk, try to give your child your full attention.